lasapp/lasapp/README.md

 # Language-Agnostic Static Analysis of Probabilistic Programs

-Replication package for submission with the same name.
+Replication package for ASE2024 paper with the same name.

 The full implementation of the four language-agnosic analyses can be found in `src/static/analysis`.